biggerpicturestudio/alfred-v1-docs/content/micro-components.md

 <hr />

 # select
 It is a dropdown list to select one of the available options.
-It is extremely helpful microcomponent to be used for example for colour selection, icons and many many more.
+It is extremely helpful microcomponent to be used to give Alfred Users the ability to choose some option, setting, variant etc.

 * #### Preview:
 <img src="/microcomponent-select.png" alt="Microcomponent: select" />